 One of the biggest complaints that expectant moms often voice is leg or foot pain.
 As your baby grows, there will be a natural weight gain.
 However, this can add immense pressure to your feet and knees and make it difficult to perform day to day tasks.
 The good news is that there are strategies you can take, which can manage pain and swelling, such as the ones below.

 If you have noticed swelling in your feet, this happens because of blood pooling in your lower extremities.
 To reduce foot pain and swelling throughout your pregnancy, it’s important that you keep your feet elevated.
 Doing so will ensure blood can flow to your upper body.
-Make sure that your legs are raised 6-12 inches above your heart and keep hold of this position for a minimum of 15 minutes which will help your blood flow back to your lungs and heart.
+As suggested by a varicose veins clinic in Phoenix, make sure that your legs are raised 6-12 inches above your heart and keep hold of this position for a minimum of 15 minutes which will help your blood flow back to your lungs and heart.

 Getting a good night’s sleep as a mom-to-be may be easier said than done.
 If you are prone to sleeping on your back, this will put tons of pressure on your vena cava (the biggest vein leading to your heart), causing your blood to slow down that returns from your lower body.
 To relieve pressure and reduce leg pain during your pregnancy, it’s recommended to sleep on your side.
 If you suffer from chronic pain like fibromyalgia, sleeping on your side can also reduce joint and lower back pain.